Where to eat in Queenstown: The best restaurants, cafes and other places to treat yourself

 Tortilla chips and queso fundido

-The cocktails, on the other hand, were pretty good.
+The small bar space can get noisy, but if you’re in the mood for a cocktail, they deliver.
 There is a whole list of margaritas to choose from; the picante pepino was delicious.

 I also liked that they do little half-sized cocktails, which lets you try a few different drinks without committing to a full glass (or the full price, which in Queenstown is a lot).